Vegan Strawberry Coconut Nice Cream

 - 1 cup canned coconut milk

-- 1 pint fresh or frozen strawberries (about 10 medium-sized berries)
+- 3 cups fresh or frozen strawberries (about 24 strawberries)

 - Place soy milk in the refrigerator until chilled thoroughly.

-- Combine soy milk, coconut milk, dates, strawberries, vanilla extract, and the seeds of the vanilla bean in a high-speed blender and process until smooth.
+- Combine soy milk, coconut milk, dates, strawberries, vanilla extract or vanilla seeds, and beet juice powder in the base of a high-speed blender.